hbp-dev/cambridgeCaius/README.md

 Cambridge Task Four
-Inside you will find 3 folderst that feature many of the main points of Object Orientated Programming.
+Inside you will find 3 folders that give examples of the main building blocks of OOP, with a greater focus on polymorphism and inheritance.

 In Class Modifiers:
 	A main driver code that runs through final, abstract, protected, static and public.
 	The code will initially error as the final overrides are still uncommented.

 In ExamplesOfOOP:
-	Code that runs through inheritance to demonstrate OOP.
+	Contains an example of inheritance in Java.

 In Polymorphism:
 	This folder has two sub folders: static and dynamic.